-Since its beginning in 1970, Arizona Wildlife Trophies has been a means to recognize the unique, individual quality of big game animals in the state of Arizona.
+Since its beginning in 1970, the Trophy Book, Arizona Wildlife Trophies, has been a means to recognize the unique, individual quality of big game animals in the state of Arizona.
 Click here to learn how you can get your copy.

 2017 Annual Competition Awards

-The awards for the 2017 annual competition will be presented at the 2018 Arizona Antelope Foundation Banquet on June 16 at the Embassy Suites, 4400 South Rural Road, Tempe, AZ
+The awards for the 2017 annual competition were presented at the 2018 Arizona Antelope Foundation Banquet on June 16, 2018 at the Embassy Suites, 4400 South Rural Road, Tempe, AZ

 - David Meyer – Pronghorn 90 6/8

 - Joseph A Dietrich – Typical Coues Deer 127

 - Lucas Williams – Typical Mule Deer 191 5/8